With that in mind, we use a rule of thumb for identifying which costs can be claimed as business expenses:

 - Cleaning, rubbish disposal

-If the transaction improves the asset, it cannot be claimed as an expense.
+If the transaction increases the asset’s value beyond the initial purchase price, it cannot be claimed as an expense.
 It’s instead considered to be part of the asset and depreciated.

 Use of (part of) your home as an office

-If you can show there is part of your home used as a place of business, you can claim a portion of your house-related expenses.
+If you can show there is part of your home used primarily for your business, you can claim a portion of your house-related expenses.
 These can include

 - Mortgage interest